 It was very useful having climbers come to visit – they were very happy working up on the roof getting the solar panels installed.
 Gary also likes order in the workplace so built us a workbench and storage in the barn!

-We chose to use UK grown larch for our weatherboarding, which we were able to source from a Wiltshire supplier.
-This too needs charring so we tried various ways of doing this and ended up using a chimney method quite successfully.
+We chose to use UK-grown larch for our weatherboarding, which we were able to source from a Wiltshire supplier.
+This too needed charring so we tried various ways of doing this and ended up using a chimney method quite successfully.

 We installed most of the roof insulation using a sheep’s wool product with breathable ceiling boards over.

-November 2021 – we got the two big windows installed with very able assistance from suppliers and installers Crown Glass.
+By November 2021 we had got the two big windows installed with very able assistance from suppliers and installers Crown Glass.
 It’s great having natural light in the building to work by, and also it provides a lovely place to sit.

-May 2022 – lots of help from Kit (the architect for the barn) and our youngest helper Otto:
+The pics below were taken in May 2022 when we had lots of help from Kit (the architect for the barn) and our youngest helper, two year old Otto:

 August 2022 – Steve & Peter completed boarding the ceiling and worked out a way to seal the gaps between the boards using home made caulking.
 Steve created hemp rope from some hemp scrim we’d got, and then oiled it.
 The caulking is done before the plastering is started.